under-the-hood/search/README.md

-# 🔍 Full-text engines research
+# 🔍 Full-text search engines research

 Using full-text engines to search for information in PKM[^1] and generate answers.